 For me, this has been a constantly evolving journey.
-To learn to define and re-define these boundaries in an authentic, mindful and healthy way has been a therapeutic and churning journey, to say the least.
+To learn to define and re-define these boundaries in relationships, in an authentic, mindful and healthy way has been a therapeutic and churning journey, to say the least.

 And it is not easy!

 One of my therapy clients who has a narcissist father, moved out of her house to stay alone at the age of 18, to stop getting abused physically and emotionally by her father.
 She continued her studies with the amount she earned from her day time job.
 Once she got a job, she got her mother to stay with her and took care of her.

 Her clarity in creating a boundary with her parent amazed me, because, the most difficult one to define boundaries in relationships, is the one with parents.
 Here, the boundary is defined by nature, since birth.
 While the relationship may assume various shapes and sizes over time, to re-define boundaries with parents is never easy.
 It can fill us with guilt and sadness.
 Many people continue to suffer because of the “natural obligation” they tend to feel towards this relationship; and hence, continue to carry the unhealthy boundaries loyally.

 I recently exited a whatsapp group which drained my energy, in spite of my need to feel belonged there.
 On one side, while I realized my need to feel belonged in that group; on the other, I realized that it is a social need in me and not a personal need.
 The amount of mindless dialogues happening in that group made me grasp, that I may never feel belonged there, as that was not my tribe.

 But the “stuck-ness” I experienced was because of the inner conflict between “how much should I take from them and respond?” and “how much should I ignore?”.